For more Digital Sales Transformation Tips, Click Here to Subscribe to Two-Bullet-Tuesday

 Train and coach your salespeople on how to sell digitally

 There is more to virtual selling than picking which virtual background makes matches your personality.
-B2B selling is a team sport on both sides of the screen, so managing interactions demands skills that different for an in-person meeting.
+B2B selling is a team sport on both sides of the screen, so managing interactions demands skills that are different for an in-person meeting.
 You won’t be able to develop sales skills via Webinars.
 Instead, salespeople need a safe and structured environment to practice and hone their skills.

 Before you start training and coaching salespeople for your digital sales transformation, map the training and coaching to your sales process.
 If you don’t have a sales process, contact me, and we can help.